mkachlicka/envisounds_visualisations/README.md

 Select the audio file you want to preview
 - For now you need to select a file stored on your local machine
-- For now only visualisation of a single file are available
+- For now only visualisations of a single file are available

 Available plots:
 - Waveform